stevanbeljic/tictactoe/README.md

+# TicTacToe
-# tictactoe
+Simple in-terminal tictactoe game.
-Simple tic tac toe game
+Will be adding a GUI next.